2do2go/esencia/README.md

 	*Boolean*, default: `false`

 	If `true` than router will navigate to `nowhereUrl` (`'___'`) before navigate to `fragment`.
-This trick is using to go to the selected fragment even if it equal to current and to rerender all views that was changed (by default only view of current controller will be rerendered).
+This trick is using to go to the selected fragment even if it equals to current and to rerender all views that was changed (by default only view of current controller will be rerendered).

 * `qs`